-Column: Things Will Get Better for Small Businesses
+Column: Things will get better for small businesses

 Right now there are a number of programs being offered to help small business owners weather this storm.
 Check them out, apply and allow someone to help.

-SBA's Economic Injury Disaster Loans offer up to $2 million in assistance per small business and can provide vital economic support to small businesses to help overcome the temporary loss of revenue they are experiencing.
-These loans may be used to pay fixed debts, payroll, accounts payable and other bills that can't be paid because of the disaster's impact.
-Nonprofits are eligible also.
+SBA’s Economic Injury Disaster Loans offer up to $2 million in assistance per small business and can provide vital economic support to small businesses to help overcome the temporary loss of revenue they are experiencing.
+These loans may be used to pay fixed debts, payroll, accounts payable and other bills that can’t be paid because of the disaster’s impact.
 For additional information, contact the SBA disaster assistance customer service center.
-Call 1-800-659-2955 or e-mail disastercustomerservice@sba.gov.
+Call 800-659-2955 or email disastercustomerservice@sba.gov.

 Florida Small Business Bridge Loans

 On March 16, Gov. Ron DeSantis activated the Florida Small Business Emergency Bridge Loan Program to support small businesses impacted by COVID-19.
-The bridge loan program, managed by the Florida Department of Economic Opportunity (DEO), in partnership with the Florida Small Business Development Center (SBDC) Network and Florida First Capital Finance Corp provides short-term, interest-free loans to small businesses that experienced economic injury from COVID-19.
-For more information about the program email disaster@FloridaSBDC.org or call 866-737-7232.
+The bridge loan program, managed by the Florida Department of Economic Opportunity, in partnership with the Florida Small Business Development Center Network and Florida First Capital Finance Corp provides short-term, interest-free loans to small businesses that experienced economic injury from COVID-19.
+For more information about the program, email disaster@FloridaSBDC.org or call 866-737-7232.

 Florida Damage Assessment Survey